vehicle-lang/vehicle/HACKING.md

 tests you will need all the various backends installed.
 Again the build system contains the following utility command:

-* `cabal run build integration-tests` - will run the integration tests.
+* `cabal run vehicle-build-system integration-tests` - will run the integration tests.

 ### Performance tests

 These test the performance of the Vehicle compiler, and may be long running.

-* `cabal run build performance-tests`
+* `cabal run vehicle-build-system performance-tests`

 ### Continuous integration